 The way back to Tbilisi

-All in all, the total cost for transportation is 11.50 GEL, less if you share a taxi with someone, which you probably will.
+All in all, the total cost of transportation is 11.50 GEL, less if you share a taxi with someone, which you probably will.
 Enjoy your visit to Mtskheta!

 Have you ever been to Mtskheta or other places in the Mtianeti region?
 Have tips for other travelers?
 Share in the comments below!
 It will bring great honor to your family.